christopherhendrich/istio-to-asm/README.md

 ```

-Your applciations are still working.
+Your applications are still working.
 Open the Online Boutique app in your browser
 ```
 http://[public_ip]